itaywe1998/EcoEvolution/Code_Diary.md

 3. The macro-scale comparison (slow advancing chirp vs fast advancing chirp)

 A certain difficulty I am having is this - the indicating difference (maximal single step (2 neighboring points on profile) temprature rise/fall) is mostly close to the max - min of the entire profile. that is - the maximal difference in temprature occurs in a single step !
 Maybe even in less than that.
 It is not possible to expect the ecosystem to survive a total on-off situation in which the maximal CC occurs in a very short timescale.
 On the other hand, the ecosystem should be challenged by a bigger max-min difference than the Tgap between the equator and pole in order to show genetic adaptability and not only dispersive.
 Maybe in a different obliquity it will be simpler to get this cases.

+Achieved a rather ok profile for kozai, but still extinct. should modify vbar to find the value which allows survival.
+Another thing which is annoying - the ggplot save is quenching the plot to be very small and not details can be seen above 2 subplots together, should figure how to improve this.
 ```